Kristinia DeBarge Goes Braless Under Sheer Shirt On Instagram

 Kristinia DeBarge is keeping things rolling on her Instagram page by sharing new photos of herself rocking a sheer shirt while going braless.
 The shirt was made of a mesh fabric, and was long-sleeved.
 She paired this with a black tutu skirt, and wore her hair down in defined curls.
 The singer shared a couple of photos of herself wearing the outfit, including one photo where she gave a sultry look to the camera.
 In another, she placed her arm over her head and looked to her left.

-DeBarge has been busy promoting her new cosmetics line lately, which is called Krissy D. Cosmetics.
+DeBarge has been busy promoting her new cosmetics line lately, Krissy D. Cosmetics.
 The line includes eye shadow palettes and mascara, along with color blenders and brush sets.
 The “About” page reveals that Kristinia was inspired to provide makeup that’s for “any style and any budget.”

 In addition to revealing the new cosmetics line, DeBarge has also kicked off a complementary YouTube makeup series.
 Kristinia’s been sharing photos of her makeup on her social media alongside these updates, which show her rocking various shades like dark purple and light purple eyeshadow.
 So fans can check out her YouTube channel for tips on how to replicate her look, which is both glamorous and chic.